sky-joaoantunes/quality-assurance/recruitment/qa_automation_engineer.md

-# QA Automation Engineer
+# QA Automation Tester
-We are looking for an experienced QA automation engineer that will take an active part in all of the product development lifecycle.
+We are looking for an experienced QA automation tester that will take an active part in all of the product development lifecycle.

-## What our QA Automation Engineers do
+## What our QA team does
 - Help to define and manage our testing processes
 - Participate in the team's agile planning & delivery process
 - Report and triage detailed bug reports